IEEE-NITK/Low-Light-Image-Enhancement-Using-MIRNet/README.md

 For the purpose of image enhancement, the architecture is trained on **LoL** dataset.
 LoL is created for low-light image enhancement problem.
 It consists of 485 images for training and 15 images for testing.
 Each image pair in LoL consists of a low-light input image and its corresponding well-exposed reference image.

 ## Performance and Results
+We tried varying the number of MRBs(Multi-scale Residual Blocks) and RRGs(Recursive Residual Groups) in the MIRNet Architecture and tested their performances.The results are as follows:

+Baseline Model: 3 RRGs and 2 MRBs

+Model 2: 2 RRGs and 2 MRBs

+Model 3: 3 MRBs and 3 RRGs

+Model 4: 1 MRB and 3 RRGs

+Model 5: 1 MRB and 1 RRG

 ## References
 1. [Learning Enriched Features for Real Image Restoration and Enhancement](https://arxiv.org/pdf/2003.06792.pdf)